 Other Chronic Diseases

 Curcumin has also shown promise in treating many other diseases and conditions, including obesity, kidney and liver disease, eye disorders, lung conditions, allergies, pancreatitis, and more.39,40 Curcumin may be able to protect against weight gain and body fat accumulation.
 In a study of animals fed a high fat diet, curcumin supplementation prevented the increase of adipose (fat) tissue as well as preventing fat deposits in the liver.41

-No toxicity issues have been reported for curcumin, even when used in dosages as high as 10 grams or more daily.41,42 Because it is so safe and non-toxic, curcumin therapy is something to consider for almost any condition, especially conditions involving inflammation.
+No toxicity issues have been reported for curcumin, even when used in dosages as high as 10 grams or more daily.42,43 Because it is so safe and non-toxic, curcumin therapy is something to consider for almost any condition, especially conditions involving inflammation.

 Powerful, Natural Medicine